kvasilas/cpe_462_project/README.md

 I am a deuteranope which means I have problems with red and green

 ### Types of colorblindness
--deuteranopia
+- deuteranopia
 - protanopia
 - tritanopia

-## Project outline
+## Project Outline and Procedure
-- take in an image that I cant see (Im colorblind)
+- Input an Ishihara Color Test image
-- adjust image and show what id see
+- Adjust input image to show what a colorblind person would see
-- adjust image to show me what others see
+- Adjust input image to show a colorblind person what normal vision sees.

+### Instructions
+- Select input image (orig.jpg, orig1.jpg ... orig5.jpg)
+- Select type of colorblindness p, d, t
+- run the script
+- 3 pictures will be shown: original, simulated colorblindness, filtered for colorblind people

 ## Packages